IDHR rulemaking · Subpart J Use of Artificial Intelligence in Employment · HB 3773

 Frequently asked questions

-- How will IDHR enforce HB 3773 in the absence of finalized rules?
+- How will IDHR enforce HB 3773 while the rulemaking is postponed?

-- IDHR has authority to enforce the statutory text of HB 3773 directly, including the notice requirement and the prohibition on discriminatory AI use.
-Charge intake, investigation, and adjudication procedures under the Illinois Human Rights Act apply by default.
-The absence of finalized implementing rules does not constrain IDHR's enforcement capability; it only adds uncertainty about specific procedural and notice-form expectations.
-Employers facing enforcement under draft rules can expect IDHR to apply reasonable interpretations of the statutory text.
+- IDHR has authority to enforce the statutory text directly.
+The notice requirement and the prohibition on discriminatory AI use are operative under the statute, and IDHR retains its existing charge intake, investigation, and adjudication procedures under the Illinois Human Rights Act.
+The absence of finalized rules adds uncertainty about specific procedural and notice-form expectations but does not constrain IDHR's enforcement capability.
+In the interim, the agency has encouraged employers to remain mindful of the continued applicability of the law.

 - Does the December 2025 federal Executive Order on AI affect Illinois rulemaking?

 - The December 2025 federal Executive Order titled "Ensuring a National Policy Framework for Artificial Intelligence" directs the U.S. Attorney General to establish an AI Litigation Task Force to evaluate and potentially challenge state AI laws as inconsistent with federal policy.
 This creates a federal preemption risk for HB 3773 and parallel state laws.
-As of May 2026, no preemption challenge has been filed against HB 3773 specifically, but employers should monitor this development.
-In the absence of a successful preemption challenge, HB 3773 and the IDHR rulemaking remain operative and enforceable.
+As of June 2026, no preemption challenge has been filed against HB 3773 specifically.
+The IDHR withdrawal is not publicly tied to federal preemption considerations; the agency has cited inter-agency coordination as the rationale.
+In the absence of a successful preemption challenge, HB 3773 remains operative and enforceable.

-- Will Subpart J apply to recruitment vendors and third-party AI providers?
+- Will revised Subpart J rules apply to recruitment vendors and third-party AI providers?

-- Does the draft Subpart J require bias audits or impact assessments?
+- Did the withdrawn proposal require bias audits or impact assessments?

-- No. Unlike NYC Local Law 144 (which requires bias audits) or the Colorado AI Act (which requires impact assessments), draft Subpart J focuses on notice and recordkeeping rather than substantive testing requirements.
-Illinois employers using AI in employment decisions are not required by HB 3773 or draft Subpart J to conduct bias audits, though doing so is a strong defensive posture given strict-liability exposure under the substantive prohibition.
-Employers operating in multiple jurisdictions may need to conduct bias audits regardless of Illinois requirements due to NYC LL 144 obligations.
+- No. Unlike NYC Local Law 144 (which requires bias audits) or the Colorado AI Act (which requires impact assessments), the withdrawn proposed Subpart J focused on notice and recordkeeping rather than substantive testing requirements.
+Illinois employers using AI in employment decisions are not required by HB 3773 to conduct bias audits, though doing so is a strong defensive posture given strict-liability exposure under the substantive prohibition.
+Multi-state employers may need to conduct bias audits regardless of Illinois requirements due to NYC LL 144 obligations.

 How to cite this article